-Our patient expert instructors will work with you to teach how to paddle out over waves, choose where to take waves from and how to pick the best wave to surf for your skill level.
+Our patient expert instructors will work with you to teach how to paddle out over waves, choose where to take waves from and how to pick the best waves to surf for your skill level.
 You’ll learn how to fall safely, turn and avoid collisions with other surfers using Surfer’s Etiquette.
 You’ll learn about gear, clothing and how to surf in the Pacific NW.
+You’ll also receive a Freighter Surfing Manual to learn more about these waves and how and where to catch them on Puget Sound.

 - Best equipment and clothing for SUP surfing